RhinohawkUAV/rh_ros_installer/README.md

 We encourage you to read through the install script before running it.

+## Preparing your system

+1) The best way to run this system for development is by using a virtual machine.
+For example, you can use Virtualbox, Parallels, or VMWare Fusion.
+Alternatively, you can install on bare metal, such as an UpBoard or a PC system.
+2) Download and install a version of Ubuntu 14.
+We recommend [Lubuntu 14.04](http://cdimage.ubuntu.com/lubuntu/releases/14.04/release).

 ## Running the installer

 To begin the installation process, type: